Murdo-C/captainmurdo.github.io/work.md

 permalink: /work/
 ---

-I like designing and developing digital services.
+I like designing and developing digital products and services.
 I'm usually some combination of user researcher, product owner, business analyst and service designer.
 Below is a selection of projects I've worked on.

 ---

 ## User Research & Service Design
 ### Devolved Government
-User research lead for the Discovery phase of a digital service design project.
-Responsible for ethics approval, user research interviews and sense-making analysis to inform design of the service blueprint and prototype digital catalogue.
+I was the user research lead for the discovery phase of a digital service design project ([Digital Marketplace opportunity information](https://www.digitalmarketplace.service.gov.uk/digital-outcomes-and-specialists/opportunities/5443)).
+At the outset I was responsible for ethics approval before conducting the user research interviews and sense-making analysis to allow the team to move into the design of the service blueprint and prototype digital catalogue.

-Transitioned to service design lead with a team of four business analysts leading them through agile delivery of the catalogue, including mock-ups and prototyping, ultimately delivering a detailed service design.
-Service and catalogue were designed and built using the Scottish Approach to Service Design and the GDS Digital Service Standard.
+Once we completed our discovery phase I transitioned to service design lead, supported by a team of four business analysts, two designers and a technical architect.
+I led them through the agile delivery of the prototype digital catalogue, including mock-ups and Axure RP wireframe builds, iterating this based on further user testing and ultimately delivering a detailed service design.

+The service and catalogue were designed and built using the [Scottish Approach to Service Design](http://designwithscotland.scot), the mygov.scot [Design Standards](https://resources.mygov.scot/design-standards/) and the UK Government Digital Services's [Digital Service Standard](https://www.gov.uk/service-manual/service-standard).
+Throughout the project we used tools like personas, journey mapping and sense-making to conduct our research and communicated our findings to the organisation through show and tells and our research wall.
+The final prototype catalogue was built in HTML, CSS, and JS using Bootstrap.

 ---